shaiss/agapi/server/test/README.md

-# CircleTube API Testing Guide
+# CircleTube TypeScript Testing Framework (Historical)

-This document provides a comprehensive overview of the testing infrastructure for CircleTube's API layer.
+> **IMPORTANT NOTE:**
+> This TypeScript testing framework is being maintained for historical reference and is no longer the active testing approach for CircleTube.
+>
+> **For active testing:**
+> Please use the CommonJS (.cjs) tests in the root directory and refer to the `RUN_TESTS.md` and `TEST_STRUCTURE.md` files for current testing guidance.

-## Testing Architecture
+## Historical Testing Architecture

-Our testing approach follows a multi-tier strategy:
+This directory contains a comprehensive TypeScript-based testing framework that was originally used for CircleTube.
+It follows a multi-tier testing strategy:

 1. **Unit Tests**: Test individual functions and components in isolation
 2. **Integration Tests**: Test API endpoints with mocked dependencies
 3. **End-to-End Tests**: Test complete user flows through the API

-## Test Directory Structure
+## Directory Structure

 ```
 /server/test